Surrey Hills (East) - Mont Albert

 Surrey Hills (East) - Mont Albert has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 32 projects likely to impact the area.
-Notable ones include Tunstall Village, Whitehorse Activity Centres Program, Havenwood Townhouses, and Wembley Hill Townhomes.
-The following details those expected to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 32 projects that may impact the area.
+Notable projects include Tunstall Village, Whitehorse Activity Centres Program, Havenwood Townhouses, and Wembley Hill Townhomes.
+The following list details these projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.